Originally published on August 17th, 2017. Updated for December 1st, 2020.

 Does your business have a blog or lots of content on your website?
 That’s great!
 Keep up the good work.

-Wherever you're at in terms of creating content for your website, it's important to keep that content organized and connected in meaningful ways.
+Wherever you’re at in terms of creating content for your website, it’s important to keep that content organized and connected in meaningful ways.
 Internal linking is an important aspect of that organization.
-Here's the what, why, and how.
+Here is the what, why, and how.

 What is internal linking?

 An internal link is a link that leads to a different page on the same website.
 So in our case, an internal link leads to another page at technologyaloha.com.
 This is as opposed to an external link, which connects to a page on a different, external website.

 Internal links might be used to connect readers to related content, show them where they can find more information on a topic, or provide a next step or course of action.
 For example, if this post had anything to do with dogs, I could suggest you go check out Bailey the Office Pup’s profile (← internal link).

 Internal linking is helpful for the navigation and organization of your website, as well as for Search Engine Optimization (SEO).

 It helps your readers find the information they’re looking for and organizes your content to provide logical links to other relevant pages and posts.
 Do you ever come across a really terrible website where it takes you 10 minutes just to find the info you were looking for?
 Yeah, let’s not do that.
 Give your readers plenty of clear, useful links so they can get where they want to go as quickly and easily as possible.

 Internal linking is helpful to SEO for many of the same reasons.
 Just replace “you” with “Google” in the above scenario.
 The idea is to make your site layout as clear and organized to Search Engines as possible.
 This helps them accurately ‘read’ and organize the content on your site.

 How to include internal links